-The term will be for twelve months from the date of appointment with a possible extension not to exceed four years.
+The term will be twelve months from appointment with a possible extension not exceeding four years.
 By Judicial Council policy, a Term Law Clerk may not serve more than four years in the federal system.

 The classification level and salary for these positions will be based upon experience and education in accordance with the Judiciary Salary Plan for the U. S. Courts.
 Starting salary is commensurate with qualifications and work experience.
 This position is promotion eligible without further competition.